tfsoc/archive/vigenere_cipher_analysis/README.md

 | z | 65 |

-Finally, concat these 1-letter keys (in total of |K|) into result and in additional display decrypted raw text.
+Finally, concat these 1-letter keys ( in total of |K| ) into result and additionally display decrypted raw text.